enketo/blog/_posts/2015-05-19-install-enketo.md

 1. You might be asked to pick an editor.
 Choose 'nano' or one that you're already familiar with.
 2. Find and move your cursor to the line that says `root    ALL=(ALL:ALL) ALL`
-3. Use your keyboard array keys to below that line and add a new line: `enketo  ALL=(ALL:ALL) NOPASSWD:ALL`
+3. Use your keyboard array keys to move the cursor below that line and add a new line: `enketo  ALL=(ALL:ALL) NOPASSWD:ALL`
 4. Save your changes with CTRL+X, enter 'Y' to confirm, and then hit Enter
 5. Exit the SSH connection with `exit`.

 **Test**: You should now be able to login as 'enketo' (instead of 'root') without being asked for a password and have sudo privileges.

-For OS X and Linux users:
+OS X and Linux users:

 ```bash
 ssh enketo@107.170.165.182
 ```

-For Windows users, do the same as before but enter user name 'enketo' when asked.
+Windows users, do the same as before but enter user name 'enketo' when asked.

 #### Install required software

-Login via ssh as the user you created previously.
+Login via ssh as the user you created previously (not as "root"!).
 Install the first batch of software packages as follows and enter 'Y' when asked to confirm:

 ```bash
 sudo add-apt-repository -y ppa:rwky/redis